 Program at a Glance

-The MA in TEFL is a thesis-based program build around a focused core, a range of electives, and a structured thesis pathway.
-It develops students' grounding in applied linguistics, English language teaching, research capability, and academic communication for English language education, with particular emphasis on strengths in English-medium instruction, English for Academic purposes, and Academic English contexts.
+The MA in TEFL is a thesis-based program built around a focused core, a flexible range of electives, and a structured thesis pathway.
+The program develops students' understanding of English language teaching, foreign/second language learning, academic English, research methods and scholarly communication, with particular emphasis on English-medium instruction and English for Academic.

-This program requires sustained engagement with theory, research, academic writing, and supervised inquiry.
-Through coursework and their work, students are expected to develop the conceptual, methodological, and scholarly competencies needed to examine issues in English language education crucially and independently.
+The program requires sustained engagement with theory, research, academic writing, and supervised inquiry.
+Through coursework and thesis-based study, students develop the conceptual, methodological, and scholarly competencies needed to examine issues in English language education critically, systematically and independently.

 Structure

-The program consists of 30 credits of coursework and a thesis, including:
+The program consists of 30 credits of coursework and a thesis.
+It includes:

 Core Courses